 A small but growing group of physicians is saying “no” to meaningful use (MU) attestation.
-This number includes six percent of the physicians who have met the requirements in prior years and an additional 16 percent who do not plan to attest, according to a Medscape report.
 They are looking for other solutions, counting on the ability to make up for the reimbursement penalties they might receive by finding a system that works more efficiently.

 The physicians who report that they are either abandoning or will never be attesting to MU in the first place aren’t outlaws or technophobes.
 Instead, they fear that patient care may suffer when providers spend so much time meeting MU requirements as they grow ever more stringent.

 Montana-based physician James Legan, MD, who was interviewed in Medical Practice Insider, gave the most common reason why physicians are moving away from this system — the time spent fulfilling the MU requirements detracts from actual patient care.

 Consensus among the doctors who feel encumbered by MU attestation seems to be that the problem is not technology, just this particular mandate.
 Physicians are turning to more streamlined forms of cloud-based practice management and billing software to meet their needs.
 The goal is to save enough money through efficient reporting to offset the penalties for not attesting to MU.